Lured by deep powder, foreigners are investing in the Aspen of Japan

 One of the biggest projects in the area, though, is on the other side of the mountain.
 On the slopes of the Hanazono ski resort is the US$500 million Park Hyatt Niseko, with 100 hotel rooms and 114 condo units.
 It is scheduled to open this winter.

-Now going for roughly US$20,000 per square meter, about 100 of the condos have already been sold and, unusually by Niseko's standards, half the buyers are Japanese.
-A 100-square-meter showroom suite features marble, leather and brass materials, as well as a walk-in closet and a private outdoor hot-spring bath with views of Yotei.
+Now going for roughly US$20,000 per square metre, about 100 of the condos have already been sold and, unusually by Niseko's standards, half the buyers are Japanese.
+A 100-square-metre showroom suite features marble, leather and brass materials, as well as a walk-in closet and a private outdoor hot-spring bath with views of Yotei.

 Hanazono has come a long way since Nihon Harmony Resorts, a company owned by Australian entrepreneur Colin Hackworth, bought it in 2004 from the Japanese conglomerate Tokyu along with 148 acres that could be developed.